How is IBD Diagnosed?

 These tests are explained in greater detail below.

 Blood and stool laboratory tests

-Blood biomarkers include C-reactive protein (CRP) and Erythrocyte sedimentation rate (ESR) which help detect the presence of inflammation in the body.
+Blood biomarkers include c-reactive protein (CRP) and erythrocyte sedimentation rate (ESR), both of which help detect the presence of inflammation in the body.

-Your doctor may recommend an endoscopy – a procedure used to look inside the body – to get a detailed look at the inside of your colon using a small camera mounted to the end of a lighted tube.
-This is often performed in an outpatient setting.
-An endoscopy helps your physician see if inflammation is present, where it is located, assess its severity, and obtain biopsies to confirm your diagnosis.
+Your doctor may recommend an endoscopy – an outpatient procedure during which a small camera mounted to the end of a lighted tube is used to look inside your GI tract.
+An endoscopy helps your physician see if inflammation is present, where it is located, assess its severity, and obtain tissue samples (biopsies) to confirm your diagnosis.
 Endoscopies can also be used to help monitor whether your treatment is working.
-Healing of the lining of the intestine (mucosal healing), which can be seen during an endoscopy, is a sign that your treatment is effective.
+Healing of the lining of the intestine (mucosal healing is a sign that your treatment is helping and can be seen during an endoscopy.